SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/system-user/system-user-ticket.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: system_user_ticket       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: System user ticket
+uid: system_user_ticket
-description: System user ticket # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: System user ticket
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: concept              # article, howto, reference, concept, guide
+so.topic: concept

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # System user ticket

 The system user ticket is used for access to the customer tenant.
-It used as an **authentication token** when the application submits web service requests to the tenant APIs.
+It is used as an **authentication token** when the application submits web service requests to the tenant APIs.

 ## How is the system user ticket used?